Evidence of the Singly Cabibbo Suppressed decay $\Lambda_c^+\to p\pi^0$

 The ST yields are extracted by performing unbinned maximum likelihood fits to the corresponding $M_\mathrm{BC}$ distributions in the range (2.2, $\Ebeam$)~$\gevcc$.
 In the fit, the signal shape is modeled by the \mBC{} spectrum extracted from the signal MC sample convolved with a Gaussian function to compensate the resolution difference between the data and the MC simulation.
 The background is described by an ARGUS function~\cite{Albrecht1990} with the endpoint parameter fixed to the corresponding $\Ebeam$.
-The fits to the \mBC{} distributions for the nine ST modes are shown in Fig.~\ref{fig:single-tag-468} for the data sample at $\sqrt{s}=4.682~\mathrm{GeV}$; clear \Lamcm{} signals are observed.
 The detection efficiencies of ST candidates are estimated with MC samples of $\ee \to \Lamcp\Lamcm$ with $\Lamcm$ decaying to one of the nine tag modes and $\Lamcp$ decaying generically to all possible final states.
 The ST yields and efficiencies at $\sqrt{s}=4.682$~GeV are shown in Table~\ref{tab:yield-st-468}.
-The results, including the fits, the ST yields and efficiencies, for the other nine c.m.~energies are summarized in Supplemental Material~\cite{BESIII:Supplemental}.
+The results, including the ST yields and efficiencies for the other nine c.m.~energies, and the fits for all c.m.~energies are summarized in Supplemental Material~\cite{BESIII:Supplemental}.
 The total ST yield for all the ten c.m.~energies is $119398\pm413_{\rm stat}$ events.

 The signal decays $\Lamcppi$ and $\Lamcpeta$ are searched for in the remaining objects recoiling against the ST $\Lamcm$ candidates.
 The selection criteria for charged tracks and photons are the same as those in the ST selection.
 The distance of the closest approach to the interaction point along the beam direction is required to be less than $10$ cm and $20$ cm for tight and loose tracks, respectively~\cite{Ablikim2022}.
 In addition, the corresponding distance perpendicular to the beam direction is required to be less than $1$ cm for a tight track.
 To suppress multi-track backgrounds, there must be only one tight track, identified as a proton, and no loose tracks.
 In order to eliminate noise created by $\bar{p}$ in the electromagnetic calorimeter (EMC), photons are required to be separated from $\bar{p}$ with an opening angle greater than $30^{\circ}$.
 To improve its purity, the photon candidates are further required to have their lateral moment in the range of $(0.05, 0.40)$ and have an $E_{3\times3}/E_{5\times5}$ greater than 0.85, where $E_{3\times3}$ ($E_{5\times5}$) is the shower energy summed over $3\times3$ ($5\times5$) group of crystals around the central seed crystal.
 Events with at least two photon candidates are kept for further analysis.